-You’re done setting everything up.
-We’re going to send the test entry from Zapier through to GoToWebinar now.
+You’re done setting everything up now.
+We’re going to send the test entry from Zapier through to GoToWebinar to make sure everything works.

-You can click on the name here to open the record and check that everything got mapped to the right place:
+You can click on the name here to open the record and check that everything was mapped to the right place.

-Don’t forget to turn on your Zap so all of your registrants will automatically be sent to GoToWebinar:
+Don’t forget to publish your zap so all of your registrants will automatically be sent to GoToWebinar.

 That’s it!
 You successfully created a custom registration form for GoToWebinar without using any code.
 Now you can share your registration URL via email or social media.

 You can do lots of useful things with WPForms in Zapier.
 For example: